Luuu2/EWSC-SLA/README.md

 > [!NOTE]
 > The ReactJS projects sits inside the Django application, such that Django serves the ReactJS generated static files.

+> [!WARNING]
+> The frontend application is not responsive.
+The tables are too long for mobile devices, consider using a table library
+> for this functionality.
+For now, the application can not be viewed on small devices.

 # How to install and run application

 Follow this guide to install and run the application: